zhenkewu/CFRL/JOSS/paper.md

 multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is counterfactually fair if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
 In this light, the data preprocessing algorithm ensures CF by constructing new state variables that are not impacted by the sensitive attribute(s).
 The reward values in the data are also preprocessed, but the purpose of preprocessing the rewards is to improve the value of the learned optimal policy rather than ensure CF. We refer interested readers to @wang2025cfrl for more technical details.

-The `CFRL` library implements the data preprocessing algorithm proposed by @wang2025cfrl and provides a suite of tools to evaluate the value and CF level achieved by any given policy.
+The `CFRL` library implements the data preprocessing algorithm proposed by @wang2025cfrl and provides a suite of tools to evaluate the value and counterfactual unfairness level achieved by any given policy.
 Here, "CFRL" stands for "Counterfactual Fairness in Reinforcement Learning".
 The library produces preprocessed trajectories that can be used by an off-the-shelf offline RL algorithm, such as fitted Q-iteration (FQI) [@riedmiller2005fqi], to learn an optimal CF policy.
-The library can also simply read in any policy following a required format and return its value and CF level in the environment of interest, where the environment can be either pre-specified or learned from the data.
+The library can also simply read in any policy following a required format and return its value and counterfactual unfairness level in the environment of interest, where the environment can be either pre-specified or learned from the data.

 # Statement of Need